|

 Disorders of the Elderly Examination

-The Cambridge Mental Disorders of the Elderly Examination
+The Cambridge Mental Disorders of the Elderly

-(CAMDEX) is a structured instrument made up of
+Examination (CAMDEX) is a structured

-eight sections — an interview with the subject,
+instrument made up of eight sections — an

-a cognitive section (the CAMCOG), the interviewer's
+interview with the subject, a cognitive section (the

-observations of the subject, a physical examination,
+the subject, a physical examination,

-results of investigations, a note of medication, any
+results of investigations, a note of medication,

-additional information and an interview with
+any additional information and an interview

-an informant (Roth et al,
+with an informant (Roth et al,

 1986).
-The resulting information provides a formal
+The resulting information provides a

-diagnosis in a number of categories: four types
+formal diagnosis in a number of categories:

-of dementia, delirium, depression, anxiety, paranoid
+four types of dementia, delirium, depression,

-disorder, and other psychiatric disorders.
-Interrater
+anxiety, paranoid disorder, and other psychiatric

-reliability is excellent and a cut-off score
+disorders.
+Interrater reliability is excellent and a

-of 79/80 gives a 92% sensitivity and 96% specificity in
+cut-off score of 79/80 gives a 92%

-used extensively in research studies.
+extensively in research studies.

 CARER BURDEN AND